Holiday rentals in Aberdaron

 Once a fishing village, remnants and ruins of Aberdaron’s past can be found scattered throughout the town, including the remnants of a 19th-century jetty at Porth Simdde on Aberdaron Beach, and St Hywyn’s Church, which dates from the 12th century.
 Near Aberdaron Beach, you’ll find a handful of pubs, restaurants, and chic cafes to refuel in after a day in the surf.

-Top things to do in Aberdaron
+What are the top things to do in Aberdaron?

 Bardsey Island